nus-cs2103-AY2223S2/tp/docs/UserGuide.md

         * The task with the earlier `from` attribute is listed above the task with a later `from` attribute.
         * Else if both task have the same `from` attribute, the task with the earlier `to` attribute is listed above the task with later `to` attribute.
         * Else if both task have the same `to` attribute, the task with lesser tags is listed above the task with more tags.
-        * Else if both tasks have the same number of tags, the task with a smaller lexicgraphical name is listed above the other.
+        * Else if both tasks have the same number of tags, the task with a smaller lexicographical name is listed above the other.

 Format: `sort`